Have Questions?

 201-967-9020

 Monsignor Wall Social Services Center has long been dedicated to assisting individuals recovery after a period of drug and alcohol addiction.
-It has been doing this within Paramus, NJ. and in the surrounding communities for many years now.
+It has been doing this within Paramus, New Jersey and in the surrounding communities for many years now.
 Monsignor Wall Social Services Center provides services like contingency management/motivational incentive, cognitive/behavior therapy, dual diagnosis drug rehab, anger management, cognitive/behavior therapy, dialectical behavior therapy - all of which represent their treatment philosophy.
 Additionally, Monsignor Wall Social Services Center believes that clients need individual focus and treatment for them to find full recovery treatment.
 This is why it provides various programs, like legal advocacy, seniors or older adults, programs for the hearing impaired, suicide prevention services, social skills development, co-occurring mental and substance abuse disorders - among other services listed in the following sections.

 Monsignor Wall Social Services Center offers detoxification centers, short term drug rehab facilities, long term addiction treatment programs, outpatient substance abuse treatment services, inpatient drug rehab facilities and others.
 Monsignor Wall Social Services Center has aftercare plans that are designed to help clients maintain their sobriety.
 This addiction treatment program also uses treatment types that can help you achieve lasting sobriety.